ThomasCarstens/jekyll/_posts/project/2020-06-23-drone-control-testing.md

 ## Can’t we avoid this issue by rearranging the equations?

-Exactly, welcome to the project!
+Exactly.
+Welcome to the project.

 Since there’s no perfect PID controller, we build up a controller iteratively using different scenarios.
 It can take into account:
 - The nature of the trajectory